-- Cllr L Rea commented that the bunting looked good last year.
+- 22/117 CORONATION: The report (copy previously circulated) was considered. - Cllr L Rea commented that the bunting looked good last year.
 Cllr Wilson proposed Council agree to put bunting up in Fore Street.
-Cllr L Rea seconded and all were in favour. - ii.
-Cllr L Rea asked whether there would be any cost for the event in The Watermark. - The Town Clerk advised that the cost would be for the food.
+Cllr L Rea seconded and all were in favour. - Cllr L Rea asked whether there would be any cost for the event in The Watermark. - The Town Clerk advised that the cost would be for the food.
 People will be seated at long or round tables and tickets are now available. - iii.
 The Town Clerk explained that as requested by Council previously, Ivybridge Community Arts have provided more detail about the funding required for kite making workshops.
 They had submitted several different options with different costs.